Health-care workers lining up for COVID-19 vaccine, but some warn of 'real troubles' with hesitancy | CBC News

 On one hand, she was nervous.
 On the other, she felt hopeful that getting the long-awaited shot would help bring the pandemic to an end.

-With those thoughts whirling through her mind, the resident assistant from Houses of Providence long-term care home in Scarborough signed up to be the first front-line worker vaccinated when Unity Health Toronto launched its COVID-19 immunization program this week.
+With those thoughts whirling through her mind, the resident assistant from Houses of Providence long-term care home in Scarborough signed up to be the first front-line worker vaccinated when the hospital network Unity Health Toronto launched its COVID-19 immunization program this week.

 "I'm feeling much more courageous in going to work every day," she said.